yurisuki/yuririce/README.md

  -  [faq](#faq)

 # introduction
-This rice is the one I use currently on [Artix Linux](https://artixlinux.org/)/[Arch Linux](https://www.archlinux.org/)/[Void Linux (not installed by YARBS tho)](https://voidlinux.org/), and it's highly dependant on [LARBS](https://github.com/LukeSmithxyz/LARBS) by [Luke Smith](https://www.youtube.com/channel/UC2eYFnH61tmytImy1mTYvhA) with huge modifications I made to make it comfy as much as possible
+This rice is the one I use currently on [Arch Linux](https://www.archlinux.org/) and [Void Linux](https://voidlinux.org/), and it's highly dependant on [voidrice](https://github.com/LukeSmithxyz/voidrice) by [Luke Smith](https://www.youtube.com/channel/UC2eYFnH61tmytImy1mTYvhA) with huge modifications I made to make it comfy as much as possible

 # what does it look like?
 [![](screenshot.png)](http://yuri.rf.gd/yuririce)